-At the Philosophy of Human-Technology Relations 2022 conference (PHTR2022) I have given a presentation, conceaved together with Wouter Eggink.
+At the Philosophy of Human-Technology Relations conference in July 2022 (PHTR2022) I gave a presentation, on research together with Wouter Eggink.

 In the context of the environmental crisis and the Anthropocene the connections between us humans and our technical culture to earth/nature must be recognized as very important.
 After the technological flight of modernity it is time to land again, “down to earth”, so Bruno Latour.
 The shared challenge of design and philosophy is to find a new balance for nature, humans and technology.